dylanhamada/mathematics-journey/README.md

 This project is ongoing and will only be completed upon completion of the Khan Academy curriculum.

-I am currently working on [Algebra Unit 1: Solving Equations and Inequalities](https://www.khanacademy.org/math/algebra).
+I am currently working on [Algebra 1: Solving Equations and Inequalities](https://www.khanacademy.org/math/algebra).

 My current progress: